History of Poles in Königsberg: Center of Polish Lutheranism and printing

 At about the same time, with the approval of the Duke, the church in the neighborhood of Steindamm of the city functioned as a religious center for local Polish and Lithuanian Lutherans.
 Services in Polish were also held in the town's cathedral and in a church in the Old Town.

 From the 16th century, Königsberg was the centre of Polish printing.
-In the 16th century, 104 Polish books were publishedt here, 43 in the 17th century and over 220 books in the 18th century.
+In the 16th century, 104 Polish books were published here, 43 in the 17th century and over 220 books in the 18th century.
 Mainly Protestant religious literature was printed, as well as multilingual dictionaries, and from the 18th century calendars and secular books.
 Hundreds of official princely and royal writings were also published in Polish.
 In 1709, the Polish Printing House was founded by Jerzy Rekuć and later run by Johann Dawid Zänker (Jan Dawid Cenkier).

 Johann Dawid Zänker published a weekly magazine, Poczta Królewiecka (lit.
 'The Königsberg Post') from August 6, 1718 to the end of 1720.
 It was published in the Polish language, and was the second oldest Polish newspaper, after the Merkuriusz Polski Ordynaryjny (1661).
 It focused on regions of Prussia and Lithuania, but was available throughout the entire Polish–Lithuanian Commonwealth.
 The publication has been praised for the high quality of the Polish language used, and for its significant contribution to the history of the Polish press.
 A total of 126 eight-page issues were published.

 The city remained an important Polish printing center until the early 20th century, with the last Polish book printed in 1931.
+While most German commentators considered the city "a far-removed outpost, a non-contiguous part of Prussia", it was an important center of Polish and Lithuanian culture as late as in the 19th century, and between 25 and 30 percent of the city's population was Polish.

+Polish Catholicism and Calvinism

+The first post-Reformation Catholic parish church in the city was built in 1614–1616 in the Sackheim district, thanks to the efforts of King Sigismund III Vasa of Poland and the Polish Bishop of Warmia Szymon Rudnicki.
+The church was consecrated in the presence of Polish royal commissioners.
+The parish priests were required to know three languages: Polish, German and Lithuanian, with the Polish language considered the most important, however, most often priests knew only Polish and German and employed a vicar for Lithuanian sermons.
+The requirement for Catholic parish priests to know Polish was maintained until the second half of the 19th century.

+In 1649, Poland granted the Reformed Church in the city full religious freedom.
+The first Polish Reformed Church services were held in the city in 1655 at the Königsberg Castle, later moved to the Reformed school and Reformed church.
+Wealthy Polish magnate Bogusław Radziwiłł, who became the governor-general of Ducal Prussia in 1657, as a Calvinist, attracted many Polish Calvinists to the city.
+Radziwiłł was buried in the Königsberg Cathedral.
+The last Polish Reformed Church service was held in 1806, and the congregation was dissolved in 1843.